w3f/polkadot-wiki/docs/learn/learn-auction.md

 For a [parachain](learn-parachains.md) to be added to
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} it must inhabit one of the available parachain slots.
-The number of parachain slots is are not unbounded on
+The number of parachain slots is not unbounded on
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, as only a limited number are available.
 A limited number of slots are unlocked every few months through on-chain governance.
 If a parachain wants to have guaranteed block inclusion at every Relay Chain block, it must acquire a